Sage delivers deeper Subscription Billing for customers in newest release of Sage Intacct

-ATLANTA, May 23, 2022 (GLOBE NEWSWIRE) -- Sage (FTSE: SGE), a leader in accounting, financial, HR, and payroll technology for small and mid-sized businesses (SMBs), today announced the availability of Sage Intacct 2022 Release 2.
-Building on its leading subscription billing solution for SMBs, Sage Intacct Release 2 adds support for evergreen subscriptions.
+TORONTO, May 26, 2022 (GLOBE NEWSWIRE) -- Sage (FTSE: SGE), the leader in accounting, financial, HR, and payroll technology for small and mid-sized businesses (SMBs), today announced the availability of Sage Intacct 2022 Release 2.
+Building on its leading subscription billing solution for SMBs, Release 2 adds support for evergreen subscriptions.

 Evergreen Subscriptions